-i.e. If rotor speed with no load is 600rpm, and the shearbolt shears in operation when the tacho monitors the rotor speed at 550rpm, by setting the alarm speed to 560rpm the driver can prevent the bolt from shearing by slowing down the forward speed when he hears the alarm, to reduce the load on the rotor.
+i.e. If rotor speed with NO LOAD (machine running empty) is 600rpm, and the shearbolt shears in operation when the tacho monitors the rotor speed at 550rpm, by setting the alarm speed above 550rpm the driver can prevent the bolt from shearing by slowing down the forward speed, or raising the header when he hears the alarm, to reduce the load on the rotor.